The Pyramids of Scotland: Wonderful Cairngorms Walk

 Toilet Facilities

-Once on the circular walk of the pyramids, there are no toilet facilities available.
-The nearest public toilets are in Ballater and Braemar which are both roughly 15-minute drives away.
+The nearest public toilets are in Ballater and Braemar.
+Both are roughly 15-minute drives away.

-Please see the guidance below if you do need the toilet whilst exploring the pyramids of Scotland.
+If you need the toilet whilst exploring the pyramids of Scotland, please consider the advice below:

 Food and Pubs near Balmoral

-Balmoral Castle is open to the public on certain dates during the summer and has its own coffee shop.
+Balmoral Castle is open to the public on certain dates during the summer and has a coffee shop.
 You can go in as a regular customer or book cake or afternoon tea experiences.
 I presume this also has toilet facilities for paying customers.

 Other food options within walking distance are The Highlanders Bakehouse, a great restaurant/bakery, or Tarmachan Cafe which provides homemade soup and cakes.

 The nearest pubs are located on either side of Balmoral in Braemar and Ballater.
-The Balmoral Bar in Ballater is a 10-minute drive away and serves reasonably priced food.
+The Balmoral Bar in Ballater is approximately 10 minutes away and serves reasonably priced food.

 Navigation

 There is limited signposting throughout the route.
-Only Prince Albert’s Cairn has any kind of signage.
+Only Prince Albert’s Cairn has any signage.
 Therefore the circular route through the pyramids of Scotland needs careful navigation.

 If you don’t have a map and compass to navigate, you can follow the directions of this walk by saving this post and following the steps.
 Equally, you can follow the route using maps.me or by downloading the route in advance from AllTrails.